 | | |

 Do you get overwhelmed when you start thinking about winter decor ideas?
-I’ll show you 11 quick and simple tips and ideas to help put you in the holiday spirit and get you started on decorating for the winter holidays.
+I’ll show you 21 quick and simple cottage Christmas decor ideas to help put you in the holiday spirit and get you started on decorating for the winter holidays.

-It was hard to know any better.
-And I never questioned it.
-That’s what my mom did, and that’s what HER mom did.
+I never questioned it.
+That’s what my mom did, and that’s what her mom did.

 I felt like a serious slacker.
 There were these influencers (I didn’t know what an influencer was at the time) who were putting up their Christmas trees, and it wasn’t even Halloween yet.

 When do you decorate for Christmas?
-I no longer have a rule.
+I no longer have a strict rule about this.
 I go with the flow and make decisions on timing depending on what’s going on in my life.
+Sometimes I wait until right before Thanksgiving.
+Other years I start decorating for Christmas the first week in November.

-So there…I am giving you permission to be your own decision-maker when it comes to all things winter holiday decorating.
+Don’t worry about what other people are doing.
+You have permission to be your own decision-maker when it comes to winter holiday decorating.

 I’m so excited about what the holiday season has to offer.